yun-vis/fhstp-bcc-csharp/pages/performance.md

 - **Process:** A process, with one example being each of the console applications we have created has resources like memory and threads allocated to it.

 - **Thread:** A thread executes your code, statement by statement.
 By default, each process only has one thread, and this can cause problems when we need to do more than one **task** at the same time.

+- **Task:** A task is a set of program instructions that are loaded in memory.

 ## Running multiple actions synchronously